Counties 3 Hertfordshire: Participating clubs 2025–26

-This was the first season with the league containing only Herfordshire RFU clubs.
+This was the first season with the league containing only Hertfordshire RFU clubs.

 Royston (champions) and Chess Valley (3rd) were promoted to Counties 2 Hertfordshire.
 Also leaving as part of the division of Herts and Middlesex clubs were Actonians (4th), Finsbury Park (5th) and Kilburn Cosmos (6th) all promoted to Counties 2 Middlesex.
 Thamesians (runners-up) moved on a level transfer to Counties 3 Surrey.